numoonchld/numoonchld.github.io/_drafts/learning-to-learn.md

 - doctors are told at the beginning of their degree that half the things they learn during their degree will be moot by the time they graduate
   - so there is something to be said about constant learning
-  - and something to be said about the hyprocryte's oath
+  - and something to be said about the hyprocrite's oath

 ***